-First, a few relevant road trip stats: In 2013 the Trans-Americas Journey spent time exploring Costa Rica, Panama, Colombia and Ecuador and we drove 8,546 miles (13,753 kms) spending US$2,400 on fuel and crossing four overland borders to do it.
+First, a few relevant road trip stats: In 2013 the Trans-Americas Journey spent time exploring Costa Rica, Panama, Colombia and Ecuador through which we drove 8,546 miles (13,753 km) spending US$2,400 on fuel, and crossing four overland borders.

 That’s hungry work.
 Luckily, 2013 was another year full of some great eats and drinks.
 Now, in no particular order, here are our picks for…

-Best patriotic restaurant: We’re fans of Anthony Bourdain’s food/travel shows and we often take notes as we’re watching.
+Best patriotic restaurant: We’re fans of Anthony Bourdain and we often take notes as we’re watching his show.
 That’s what happened when we saw his No Reservations episode about Colombia a few years ago.
 This year we finally visited a highlight of that program.
 Queareparaenamorarte, near Medellin, was created to uncover, resuscitate and preserve the recipes and ingredients of Colombia.
-We sat down to talk and eat with the passionate owner, who has so far collected more than 200 recipes and located more than 40 artisanal food providers for his restaurant (pictured below), then wrote all about it for TheLatinKitchen.com.
+We sat down to talk and eat with the passionate owner, who has so far collected more than 200 recipes and located more than 40 artesanal food providers for his restaurant, then wrote about it for TheLatinKitchen.com.

 Best mobile restaurant: Is it a tour bus?
 It is a restaurant?
 Eric calls it a bustaurant, so let’s just leave it at that.
-Whatever you call it, Casa 1028 combines the best of an after-dark guided tour of three top sights in Quito, Ecuador (that’s the Casa 1028 bustaurant at Plaza San Francisco, below), including the legends and quirks attached to each sight, with and a rolling restaurant serving traditional Ecuadoran snacks and small dishes.
-Get on the bus with us in this piece we did for TheLatinKitchen.com.
+Whatever you call it, Casa 1028 combines the best of an after-dark guided tour of three top sights in Quito, Ecuador, including the legends and quirks attached to each sight, with and a rolling restaurant serving traditional Ecuadoran snacks and small dishes.
+Get on the bus with us in our piece for TheLatinKitchen.com.

 Best hotel lunch experience: The thing that sets Hotel LM in Cartagena, Colombia apart from the other hotels in town is its home-like atmosphere.
-Okay, if your home is in a Colonial era building with two swimming pools and a nice modern art collection.
+Okay, if your home is in a colonial era building with two swimming pools and a nice modern art collection.
 Anyway, part of that hominess is an open air kitchen which is exclusively for guests.
 Breakfast is superb, but the real fun comes at lunch when guests can get into the kitchen a bit by booking a cooking lesson with the hotel’s chef Javier Diaz Daza.
-Lubricated with plenty of wine, we watched and learned as Chef Diaz and a staff of smiling women took us through the preparation of beef lomo in a traditional creole preparation involving onions and Coca Cola, coconut rice with caramelized sugar and coconut milk and plantains softened and sweetened in Colombia’s impossibly pink Kola Roma soft drink which tastes like cream soda.
+Lubricated with plenty of wine, we watched and learned as Chef Diaz and a staff of smiling women took us through the preparation of beef in a traditional creole preparation involving onions and Coca Cola, coconut rice with caramelized sugar and coconut milk, and plantains softened and sweetened in Colombia’s impossibly pink Kola Roma soft drink which tastes like cream soda.
 Then of course, we ate.
-The fun and the food are pictured below.

 Best local wine: Sure Chile and Argentina hog all of the South American wine spotlight and we can’t wait for our little road trip to get that far south so we can try it all.
-In the meantime, we found excellent Cabernet Sauvignon and Sauvignon Blanc at Marques de Villa de Leyva winery in Colombia (pictured below).
-This 25 year old winery, owned by a Colombian with a degree in viticulture and enology from UC Davis in California (one of the best grape growing and wine making programs in the world), has the looks, facilities and (most importantly) taste of wineries in Paso Robles, California wine country where Karen comes from.
+In the meantime, we found a more than passable Cabernet Sauvignon and Sauvignon Blanc at Marques de Villa de Leyva winery in Colombia.
+This 25 year old winery, owned by a Colombian with a degree in viticulture and enology from UC Davis in California (one of the best grape growing and wine making programs in the world), has the looks, facilities, and (most importantly) taste of wineries in Paso Robles, California wine country where Karen comes from.
 Read more in our story about Marques de Villa de Leyva for TheLatinKitchen.com.

-Best new restaurant, best business card & best ice cubes: In March of 2013 Demente Tapas Bar opened in the hip/artsy Getsemani neighborhood of Cartagena, Colombia just a short stroll from the historic center.
+Best new restaurant, best business card, and best ice cubes: In March of 2013 Demente Tapas Bar opened in the hip/artsy Getsemani neighborhood of Cartagena, Colombia just a short stroll from the historic center.
 Check out our full review of Demente for TheLatinKitchen.com to see why we love the space and the food so much.
 Icing on the cake?
 Demente’s business cards are customized beer bottle caps in the restaurant’s signature turquoise blue and staff members make ice cubes by hand using special molds to ensure patrons don’t suffer from “watered down cocktail” syndrome.
-Now that’s attention to detail.
-See it all, below.

 Best (and best value) authentic Italian food: Naturalmente Boutique Bungalows & Restaurant opened in 2013 just inland from Playa Las Lajas, a largely untouristed beach in northern Panama which makes a great break-journey stop for anyone traveling the long haul from David to Panama City (or vice versa).
 The handful of bungalows are stylish but the real reason to visit is the open-air restaurant where owners Chantal and Gabriel, both from Modena, let their Italian roots show.
 Everything from the pizzas (baked in an oven imported from Italy) to the pasta dishes to the homemade bread and homemade Italian sausage shines and the prices are very reasonable.